 In this tutorial, I’m sharing two methods: using a fabric swatch card that IS cut-out-friendly, and using one that's not.
 Kona Cotton color cards (by Robert Kaufman) are cut-out-friendly, since the fabric swatches and text are all separated and glued in place so that you can easily cut them apart to make individual fabric swatch cards.
 Most all of the other manufacturer swatch cards are NOT cut-out-friendly, meaning the fabric swatches overlap each other and the text doesn't line up.
 No matter which type you have, you can hack your color card - I'll show you how.

 TOOLS AND SUPPLIES

-UPDATE: I’ve put together a kit of supplies needed for this tutorial.
-Just go to https://kit.com/angelabowman/how-to-organize-fabric-swatches-with-magnets, click BUY ALL ON AMAZON, and adjust your cart/quantities as you wish.
-Easy peasy in a couple clicks.
+UPDATE: I've put together a kit of supplies needed for this tutorial.
+Just go to https://kit.co/angelabowman/how-to-organize-fabric-swatches-with-magnets.

 IF USING A FABRIC SWATCH CARD THAT HAS A CUT-OUT-FRIENDLY LAYOUT (KONA COTTON COLOR CARD)

 - Fabric swatches.
 I'm using the Robert Kaufman Kona Cotton color card with 303 fabric swatches.